CSC-207-S18/alife-simulation-allison-and-rachel/README.md

 Average = 0.71

 99 Cooperators and 1 Defectors
-Similar to our 1 cooperator, 99 defector test: there would be more cooperators than defectors, but there would likely still be 1 defector because the probability of replacing that defector is lower.
-This wasn't quite what happened; while we were right that there would be more cooperators than defectors in the resulting populations, we were wrong that there would be 1 remaining defector.
+  Similar to our 1 cooperator, 99 defector test, there would be more cooperators than defectors, but there could still be some defectors because the probability of replacing that defector is lower.
+This wasn't quite what happened; while we were right that there would be more cooperators than defectors in the resulting populations, we were wrong that there would be a few remaining defector.
 All of the populations were
 100% cooperators.
-This makes sense because we had 100 iterations, which is plenty of chances to randomly replace the single defector.
+This makes sense because we had 100 iterations, which is allows it to randomly replace the single defector.
   Results:
 After 100 ticks:
 Cooperators = 100